angelguevara24/cyberbootcamp/Lectures/Week 8 - Linux Net Sec/Day 1 - Snort/Activities/1-Exploring_Snort/README.md

 ### The Snort Configuration File
 Begin by moving into `/etc/snort`.
 Then, answer the questions below.

-- List the four directories in `/etc/snort`, and research/explain what each is for.

-- Move into `/etc/snort/etc`.

 - Run: `grep -in step snort.conf`.
   - How many steps are there to configuring Snort?